Chapter 2: What Does Your Travel Insurance Cover?

 Sometimes travel medical insurance pays secondary.
 That means all the travel medical bills first go to your health plan for payment.
 They’ll apply deductibles, copays and maximums and pay what is covered by your health insurance plan; then your travel insurance will pay what’s left, up to the benefit limit.

-However, if your travel health insurance is primary, it will be the first policy to pay your travel emergency medical bills.
+However, if your travel health insurance is primary, it will be the first option to pay your covered emergency medical expenses.

 Pre-Existing Conditions